High Oil Pressure – Main Causes and Treatment

 Your best bet is to consult your manual to determine what the manufacturer suggests concerning viscosity level.
 Then, you’ll have to take where you live into account.

-The warmer the climate you live in, the thicker your oil should be.
+The warmer the climate you reside in, the denser your oil should be.
 In cold weather, thinner oil is ideal, such as 5W.
 You also have a choice between regular mineral oil, fully synthetic, or a blend of the two.

-Synthetics are known for their ability to supplement engine health, though not all engines can handle them.
+Synthetics are known for their ability to supplement engine health, though not all engines can tolerate them.

 The Importance of Changing Your Engine Oil